ocplatest/MCW-SAP-HANA-on-Azure/Whiteboard design session/WDS student guide - SAP HANA on Azure.md

 **Prepare**

-Directions: With all participants at your table:
+Directions: As a team:

 1. Identify any customer needs that are not addressed with the proposed solution.

-1. Identify the benefits of your solution.
+2. Identify the benefits of your solution.

-1. Determine how you will respond to the customer's objections.
+3. Determine how you will respond to the customer's objections.

 Prepare a 15-minute chalk-talk style presentation to the customer.